 Precision counts, however, when it comes to HDR brachytherapy, because the radiation source used is “hotter” than that used in LDR brachytherapy and so the treatment must be planned with great care to ensure delivery of the correct radiation dose to the intended target.

-Traditionally, brachytherapy plans were prescribed to standard points, but doing so could underestimate or overestimate the tumor size (Figure 1).
+Traditionally, brachytherapy plans were prescribed to standard points, but doing so could underestimate or overestimate the tumor size (Image above).
 Instead, image-guided brachytherapy prescribes the dose to the actual tumor volume seen on imaging.

 Combined use of computed tomography (CT) and magnetic resonance imaging (MRI) yields the best results, as CT is useful for visualizing tissues and organs but can overestimate the size of the tumor, whereas MRI is the superior imaging tool for visualizing the tumor itself.
 In addition, a specialized hover bed, the Zephyr patient transfer system, is used to “hover” the patient between the operating room table as well as the CT and MR without having to lift her.
 This decreases the risk of applicator displacement and ensures treatment accuracy.

 “MRI helps you see the tumor you are treating better so that you can be more confident and treat a smaller area, increase the dose to the tumor, and reduce the dose to surrounding tissues,” says Cooper.

 Once the parameters of the tumor are known from the MRI, radiation sources can be introduced using special applicators and needles that enable Cooper and other radiation oncologists to “tailor” or “sculpt” the dose of the radiation to match the contours of the tumor (Image below).